King-maker/Role-Management/README.md

 # Role-Management
-Role-based management app built with laravel
+Role-based management app built with laravel using the entrust package